ku-fpg/paper-sunroof-tfp13/blog-tutorial/sunroof-blog.md

 Note that this will literally copy the JavaScript produced by `currentTime` to where it is used, because it is not abstracted to a function in JavaScript.
-Every time you write Sunroof code that is not wrapped in a function, the Haskell binding will function like a macro.
+Every time you write Sunroof code that is not wrapped in a function, the Haskell binding will work like a macro.

 The other helpers are just shortcuts to get certain values: